 From JSON to BigQuery

 The first step in this process was to retrieve JSON format OCDS data from Contracts Finder through the Contracts Finder API.
-For the purpose of this exercise, we used OCDS Release API to capture all releases that reflect the full history of changes for the contracting processes (for more on releases and records click here).
-The fetch.py script located in the following GitHub repository was used to scrape the data from Contracts Finder and output JSON files.
+For the purpose of this exercise, we used their OCDS Release API to capture all releases, which reflect the full history of changes for the contracting processes (for more on releases and records click here).
+The API responses were stored as JSON files.

 Although BigQuery is not the only data store that allows the users to run SQL queries, it is based on a columnar storage that supports semistructured data.
 This works great for OCDS data, which, being in a structured JSON format, has a variety of arrays (e.g. awards, parties etc.) that BigQuery can handle with ease.